davidkabiito/Sentitel/Code/LSTM/readme.md

 ```
 $ python train.py
 ```
-Train data is split to train set(85%) and validation set(15%).
-Every 2000 steps, the classification accuracy is tested with validation set and the best model is saved.
+Every 2000 steps, the classification accuracy is tested with development set and the best model is saved.

 To use Glove pre-trained vectors as initial embedding,